Ankhwennefer (pharaoh): Reign

 Ankhwennefer's name alludes to Wn–nfr, the second name of the divine king Osiris on earth.
 Ankhwennefer succeeded Horwennefer as pharaoh in Upper Egypt between 201 and 199; the exact date remains unclear.
 His background is also unknown, but he might have been a relative of Horwennefer, and an inscription at Philae hints at Ankhwennefer being Horwennefer's son.
-Both Ankwennefer and Horwennefer were Nubian.
+Historian Joseph Mélèze-Modrzejewski argued that both Ankwennefer and Horwennefer were probably Nubian.
+In contrast, Egyptologist Günther Hölbl argued that demotic sources emphasized that the two rebel leaders were native Egyptians, "reveal[ing] how nationally minded the movement was".
+Either way, both rebel pharaohs stressed their strong connections to Thebes.

-Either shortly before or after Ankwennefer's accession, Horwennefer had died and the rebels lost their capital of Thebes.
+In any case, Ankhwennefer encountered a difficult situation at the start of his reign.
+Horwennefer had died and the rebels lost their capital of Thebes either shortly before or after Ankhwennefer's accession.
 The Ptolemaic army garrisoned not just Thebes, but even the town of Syene further to the south.
 According to Egyptologist Toby Wilkinson, Ankhwennefer "daringly" marched his remaining forces into the north, where he plundered and devastated as much as possible to disrupt the Ptolemaic supply lines.
 The rebel pharaoh was probably aided by the outbreak of new anti-Ptolemaic rebellions in the Nile Delta and the Fifth Syrian War between the Ptolemaic Kingdom and the Seleucid Empire.
 In 200 BC, much of the Ptolemaic army was destroyed by the Seleucids in the Battle of Panium; this allowed Ankhwennefer to re-strengthen his regime.
 The rebels' northward offensive succeeded in forcing the Ptolemaic garrison to retreat from Thebes to its southernmost strongholds.